Fissure treatment in Ludhiana

 What is the difference between anal fissure and anal fistula?

 Anal fissure and anal fistula are two very common anorectal diseases.
-An anal fissure is a condition where an tear or a crack appearns in the skin near the anus.
-On the other hand, anal fistulas are tube-like passages that appears in the anal canal or the inner rectum.
-Most anal fissures are like paper cuts and ususally get healed within a few weeks.
+An anal fissure is a condition where a tear or a crack appears in the skin near the anus.
+On the other hand, anal fistulas are tube-like passages that appear in the anal canal or the inner rectum.
+Most anal fissures are like paper cuts and usually get healed within a few weeks.
 If left untreated, both anal fissure and anal fistula can develop into worse conditions.
 Untreated fistulas can even branch off into multiple openings.

-The symptoms exhibited by both the conditions are very similar to each other.
-Pain in the anal area, discomfort while seating at the toilet seat and pain while passing a bowel movement, and blood in stools are some of the common symptoms for both anal fissure and anal fistula.
-But anal fistulas may also include pus secretion from the anal area, an extra opening near the anus or an increase in diarrhea.
+The symptoms exhibited by both conditions are very similar to each other.
+Pain in the anal area, discomfort while sitting on the toilet seat and pain while passing a bowel movement, and blood in stools are some of the common symptoms of both anal fissure and anal fistula.
+But anal fistulas may also include pus secretion from the anal area, an extra opening near the anus, or an increase in diarrhea.

-Although different in nature, both the conditions require medical intervention.
+Although different in nature, both conditions require medical intervention.
 An anal fissure or anal fistula can be treated by a proctologist or an anorectal/ colorectal surgeon.
-At initial stages, both the diseases can be managed with medicines.
+In the initial stages, both diseases can be managed with medicines.
 But to treat the condition permanently, one would require a surgical approach, which can be done either through open surgery or laser surgery.